Shashank-Ojha-bot/Simon-game/README.md

-# This website is the implementation of one of the famous game i.e Simon game.
-It tests the memory capacity of an Individual brain.
+# This website is the implementation of one of the famous game i.e Simon.
+It tests the memory capacity of an individual brain in a creative way.
 # So what are you waiting for?
 Get youself tested😉